 A step-by-step guide and timeline for a bathroom renovation

 How long does a bathroom renovation take?
-In general, our Sweeten contractors say that the construction period for a bathroom project will average about a week.
-Overall, expect the renovation to take between two weeks to three months for the planning, execution, and wrapping up loose ends.
+In general, our Sweeten contractors say that the construction period for a bathroom project will average about two to three weeks.
+Overall, expect the renovation to take between six weeks to three months for the planning, execution, and wrapping up loose ends.
 If you plan to move plumbing or electrical, be prepared to apply for city permits and board approvals, the biggest culprits for lengthening renovation timelines.
 Sweeten, a free renovation service matching homeowners with vetted general contractors, breaks down a bath renovation step-by-step.

 While the attention is usually on the most visible construction phase, a lot needs to happen before picking up that sledgehammer.
 Here, the details on each box that needs to be ticked before you break ground on the project.